ga4gh/data-security/AAI/AAIConnectProfile.md

     1. Claim Clearinghouses MAY trust more than one Broker

     2. The burden of risk assessment is on the Claim Clearinghouse to trust an access token from a Broker.
-RECOMMENDED that only a small number of Brokers are trusted by any one Clearinghouse in order to lessen this burden.
+It is RECOMMENDED that only a small number of Brokers are trusted by any one Clearinghouse in order to lessen this burden.

 2. Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.